kyma-project/examples/gateway/README.md

 EOF
 ```

-Or manually adjust the `https://dex.kyma.local` domain in the `trusted_issuers` section of the `api-with-jwt.yaml` file to fit your setup and run:
+You can also manually adjust the `https://dex.kyma.local` domain in the `trusted_issuers` section of the `api-with-jwt.yaml` file to fit your setup.
+After adjusting the domain, run:

 ```bash
 kubectl apply -f ./service/api-with-jwt.yaml -n $KYMA_EXAMPLE_NS